Machine Learning-Based CSI Feedback With Variable Length in FDD Massive MIMO: Numerical Results

 \subsection{Dataset Description}

 The channels for both training and test sets were generated with QuaDRiGa version 2.4, a \textsc{Matlab} based statistical ray-tracing channel simulator \cite{jae14}.
 To this end, we consider an urban microcell in which single-antenna \glspl{ue} are uniformly distributed at a distance included in the interval $[20,100]$ m from the \gls{bs}, and at a height of 1.5 m over the ground.
 The links between the \gls{bs} and the \glspl{ue} are \gls{nlos}, and $L=58$ paths are considered to simulate a rich multipath environment.
+The channel model utilized to generate the channel samples is ``3GPP\_38.901\_UMi\_NLOS'' in QuaDRiGa.
 The \gls{bs}, 20 m high, is a \gls{upa} composed of $N_{A}=64$ antennas.
 These array elements are arranged on an $N_{X}\times N_{Y}$ shape with an antenna spacing of half wavelength, where $N_{X}=8$ and $N_{Y}=8$.
 The uplink and downlink center frequencies are $f_{\text{UL}}=2.5$ GHz and $f_{\text{DL}}=2.62$ GHz.
 In each frequency band, the channel bandwidth is $W=8$ MHz, divided into $N_{C}=160$ \gls{ofdm} subcarriers.
 The large-scale fading parameters and the path directions are kept constant over the uplink-downlink frequency gap.
 On the other hand, the small-scale fading effects depend on the path phase-shifts, in turn dependent on the frequency.
 Thus, they are in practice uncorrelated over the frequency gap in rich multipath environments.

 The channels resulting from the simulations contain the path loss, the large-scale fading, and small-scale fading effects.
 Thus, in order to work with scaled channels, we normalize the dataset according to